rfo909/CFT/README.md

 The values of the "int" type in CFT corresponds to Java long, and the "float" to Java double.

 Strings can be written with single and double quotes.
-There is no value type for single characters, other than String.
+There is no separate type for single characters, those are just strings as well.

 ```